heroiclabs/nakama/docs/ADMIN_DASHBOARD_LIVEOPS_GUIDE.md

 The browser uses a login-gated admin session.
 Nakama HTTP key and optional console credentials stay server-side in the dashboard proxy.

-The legacy one-file analytics dashboard from `web/analytics-dashboard/index.html` is still available, but it is now nested under `/admin-dashboard/legacy-analytics/` so the React admin app and the custom game analytics dashboard can coexist.
+The standalone one-file analytics dashboard from `web/analytics-dashboard/index.html` is available at `https://nakama.intelli-verse-x.ai/analytics.html`.
+The duplicate `/admin-dashboard/legacy-analytics/` route now redirects to that canonical URL.

 Source locations: